InfinityTools/WeiduModPackager/README.md

 To create your own workflow you can either use one of preconfigured templates and adjust it accordingly to your needs, or create a workflow script yourself in the `.github/workflows` folder of your git project.

-This is a basic workflow file as yaml script:
+This is a basic workflow file as yaml script with detailed information about available parameters:
 ```yaml
 name: 'My own WeiDU Mod Packager'